Celiac Disease: Frequently Asked Questions

 What about oats?

 Many recent studies indicate that the protein found in oats may not be harmful to most people with celiac disease.
+The long-term consumption of oats by patients with celiac disease is safe and may improve quality of life.
 However, there is concern that the oats may be contaminated with wheat during the milling and processing.
 Please consult your physician or dietitian before adding oats to you or your child's diet.